redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 - `<!Doctype html>`

-- No information will be seen in the browser tab.
+- No information will be seen on the browser tab.

 /// type=SS, answer=[4]